 IMF, Pak govt reach agreement on second review of USD 6 bn bailout package

-The IMF has said it has reached a staff-level agreement with the Pakistani authorities "on policies and reforms" needed to complete the second review of the USD 6 billion loan approved for the cash-strapped country to help its fragile economy, a media report said on Friday In July last year, the International Monetary Fund's (IMF) Executive Board "approved a 39-month extended arrangement" under the Extended Fund Facility (EFF) for Pakistan for USD 6 billion to support its economic reform programme.
+The IMF has said it has reached an agreement with the Pakistani authorities "on policies and reforms" needed to complete the second review of the USD 6 billion loan approved for the cash-strapped country's fragile economy, a media report said on Friday In July last year, the International Monetary Fund's (IMF) Executive Board "approved a 39-month extended arrangement" under the Extended Fund Facility (EFF) for Pakistan for USD 6 billion to support its economic reform programme.

 Pakistan's finance ministry approached the IMF in August 2018 for a bailout package when the Imran Khan government took over "IMF staff and the Pakistani authorities have reached a staff-level agreement on policies and reforms needed to complete the second review of the authorities' reform programme supported under the EFF," the Dawn newspaper quoted IMF's Mission Chief for Pakistan Ernesto Ramirez Rigo as saying.